JacksonAllan/Verstable/README.md

 # Fastmap

-**Fastmap** is a generic hash table that brings the speed and memory efficiency of state-of-the-art C++ hash tables such as Abseil, Boost, and Bytell to C.
+**Fastmap** is a generic hash table intended to bring the speed and memory efficiency of state-of-the-art C++ hash tables such as Abseil, Boost, and Bytell to C.

 Its API features include: